You can register your startup in the US from anywhere. Here's how to do it.

 - Incorporate a new Delaware C Corporation.
 You will need to name directors and officers in the corporation and allocate equity from the common shares in the new corporation to your leadership team.
 Capbase makes it easy to register your startup as a Delaware corporation for foreign founders.

 - Work with lawyers and accountants in your home country to get any needed regulatory approval for completing the conversion.
 You will also want to address any debts or warrants for equity in the old entity.
+It is best to work with a reputable law firm that has experience with completing the Delaware flip for previous clients.

 - Shareholders in the entity registered in your home country agree to give up their equity in exchange for equity in the new Delaware corporation.